apache/echarts-doc/en/option/series/lines.md

 ## effect(Object)
 the setting about special effect of lines.

-**Tips：**All the graphs with contrail effect should be individually put on one layer.
+**Tips: **All the graphs with contrail effect should be individually put on one layer.
 It indicates that [zlevel](~series-lines.zlevel) need to be individually set up and the animation（[animation](~series-lines.animation): false） of this layer is suggested to turn off at the meanwhile.
 Otherwise, other graphic elements in other series and the [label](~series-lines.label) of animation would produce unnecessary shadows.

 ### show(boolean) = false
 Whether to show special effect.